Belize dollar

-The Belize dollar is the official currency in Belize (currency code BZD).
+The Belize dollar (also known as the Belizean dollar), known until 1973 as the British Honduras dollar, is the official currency in Belize (currency code BZD).
 It is normally abbreviated with the dollar sign $, or alternatively BZ$ to distinguish it from other dollar-denominated currencies.

 It is divided into 100 cents.
 The official value is pegged at BZ$2 = US$1.